Radolyn/RadLibrary/docs/articles/radconsole.md

 Console.WriteLine("[fffaaa]Your name is {0}!", s);
 ```

-You can check all available methods at @"RadLibrary.RadConsole.RadConsole"
+You can check all available methods at <xref href="RadLibrary.RadConsole.RadConsole" altProperty="RadConsole"/>